 Storage

-Hydra employs both Postgres storage on-disk as well as Amazon EFS.
-On-disk storage is use for Postgres’ rowstore “heap” tables and EFS is used for the analytics schema’s columnstore.
+Hydra employs on-disk as well as elastic file storage.
+Postgres’ rowstore “heap” tables are on-disk and the analytics columnstore sits on file storage.

 Features